cookat99/Final-Assessment-arbaa/README.md

 7. Cloud Storage: Firebase's Cloud Firestore is utilized for storing chat messages and user information securely.

+### Project's Achievements
+1. #### Completed Achievements:
+   - Successfully developed a working Flutter chat app with Firebase integration.
+   - Implemented essential screens: login page, registration page, home page, chat list page, and chat page.
+   - Implemented user authentication using Firebase Authentication.
+   - Integrated Firebase Cloud Firestore for storing chat messages and user information.
+   - Developed functionalities for sending and receiving text-based messages in real-time within individual chats.
+   - Implemented notifications to notify users about new messages.

+2. #### Pending Achievements:
+   - Group Chat Functionality: The ability to create new group chats and customize their names and settings is yet to be implemented.
+   - NFC Tag Functionality: The feature to scan NFC tags to initiate group chats is pending.
+   - User Edit and Participant Removal: The functionality to edit group chat details and remove participants from group chats has not been achieved.

+To further enhance our project, we will focus on implementing the pending features mentioned above, such as group chat creation, NFC tag scanning, and user management functionalities.
+These additions will significantly improve the functionality and user experience of our chat app.

 ### Screen Navigation and Widgets Implementation:
 In our Flutter chat app with Firebase, we will incorporate effective screen navigation and widget implementation to create a seamless and intuitive user experience.
 This section outlines our approach to handle the different screens and widgets within the application.